Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 Fearful attachment style

 This attachment style is present in people who have experienced severe childhood trauma such as sexual or physical abuse or outright rejection from a parent or trusted adult figure.
+This is also known as disorganized attachment style, and fearful avoidant people with this attachment often experience intense fear of intimacy and emotional closeness.
 They may turn to alcohol or drugs to try and bury these traumatic experiences.
 Or they might engage in other self harming or self-destructive behaviors.
 These people have developed a fear of any sort of adult relationship and as such have developed an incredibly low self esteem.

 This manifests in feelings of worthlessness and hatred towards oneself.

 The expressions of the way they were treated as children have turned inward.
 This contributes to their warped sense of self and is painful and difficult to live with.
+Individuals with this attachment style often struggle to understand and manage their own emotions on a deep emotional level.
 These people would very much like to have normal and healthy adult relationships.
 But the trauma in their past is such that they are terrified to connect with anyone for fear that they will be hurt again.

 Of all the attachment styles, a person experiencing this one is the most in need of professional help.
 Counselling and therapy services can go a long way to addressing childhood trauma.
 As well as abuse or rejection and help you work towards being able to form meaningful long-lasting relationships.
 Ones that are healthy and emotionally satisfying.